 Article 1 – Purpose.

-The purpose of this Memorandum of Understanding is to outline an understanding of the roles of AUSA and ETTSA regarding the student representation of Auckland University Students at the Epsom Faculty of Education.
+The purpose of this Memorandum of Understanding is to outline an understanding of the roles of AUSA and ESSA regarding the student representation of Auckland University Students at the Epsom Faculty of Education.

 Article 2 – Background.

-The modern ETTSA (formerly known as ACESA) was formed in the 1980’s when the Primary and Secondary Colleges were fused but there has been a Student Association in other guises, within the organisation since 1906.
+The modern ESSA (formerly known as ACESA) was formed in the 1980’s when the Primary and Secondary Colleges were fused but there has been a Student Association in other guises, within the organisation since 1906.

 ACESA voted to become a compulsory Students Association in 1999 and was funded solely from the fee charged to all students.